 But then, I purchased two more dying ones from Walmart.
 That time, I only killed one of them.
 So it was a pretty steep learning curve for me.

-I learned tons about care and cultivation along the way, and this year, the surviving orchid put out a spike for me.
-I can't tell you how excited I am to see what color my blooms are going to be.
+I learned tons about care and cultivation along the way, and my surviving orchid eventually put out a spike for me.
+I can't tell you how excited I was to see what color my blooms would be.

 Everybody's seen the orchids in the big box stores.
 They always look so beautiful, blooming out of season.
 They seem to sell, but I don't too often see orchids doing well in homes.
 I hear a lot of people say they bought one and it died two months later.
 Then the orchid is blamed for being "fussy" or "difficult."

 What good would it do the big box store to sell a plant that is set up for success?
-If everyone brought an orchid home put it on his or her shelf and had a beautiful plant that bloomed every year, the big box store might not sell more orchids.
-(And in my point of view, they charge WAY too much.
-The containers are usually the most expensive part of the package.)
+If everyone who brought an orchid home put it on his or her shelf and had a beautiful plant that bloomed every year, the big box store might not sell more orchids.
+And, in my point of view, they charge way too much.
+The containers are usually the most expensive part of the package.

 What to Look for When Buying an Orchid